ros-event-camera/metavision_driver/README.md

 - ``save_biases``: write out current bias settings to bias file.
 For this to work the ``bias_file`` parameter must be set to a non-empty value.
+- ``save_settings``: write out current camera settings to settings file.
+For this to work the ``settings`` parameter must be set to a non-empty value.

 Dynamic reconfiguration parameters
 (see [MetaVision documentation here](https://docs.prophesee.ai/stable/hw/manuals/biases.html)):